the dreamers and fiber fanatics everywhere.

 sewing machine (optional)

-Using a word program, create your label with any font, clip art, etc. I won’t go into detail on this part, as there are so many options.
+Using a word processor, create your label with any font, clip art, etc. I won’t go into detail on this part, as there are many options.

-Print a draft of your labels and decide how you will finish them off.
-I created 8 to a page for folding over the edges.
+Print a draft of your labels and determine how you will finish them.
+I created 8 labels per page for folding over the edges.

 Cut freezer paper and fabric to 8.5″ x 11″.
-Iron fabric to freezer paper.
+Iron the fabric onto the freezer paper.

 Optional: You can baste your fabric onto standard copy paper.
-I may do this next time as I did have a bit of a fold happen each time the printer took up the fabric/freezer paper.
+I might try this next time, as I experienced a fold each time the printer pulled in the fabric/freezer paper.

-Run your fabric/paper through printer one at a time.
-Stand by when it is printing in case it jams.
+Run your fabric or paper through the printer one at a time.
+Stay alert while it is printing in case it jams.

-Once printed, remove paper and heat set the ink to the fabric with an iron, probably 20-30 seconds with a HOT iron.
+Once printed, remove the paper and heat set the ink onto the fabric with an iron, probably for 20-30 seconds using a HOT iron.

-Cut the labels leaving a good 1/2″ on the top and bottom of the printing and about 1-1/5″ on each side.
-(I cut across each row, then cut the two apart)
+Cut the labels, leaving about 1/2″ on the top and bottom of the print and approximately 1 1/5″ on each side.
+(Cut across each row, then cut the two apart)

-Fold down the top edge and iron, repeat for the bottom edge.
+Fold down the top edge and iron it, then repeat for the bottom edge.

-I top stitched each label, though you could leave them without the stitches or do a running stitch by hand for a more folk art look.
-Also, I didn’t turn under the raw edges on the back as it wasn’t going to unravel.
+I topstitched each label, but you could leave them unstitched or do a running stitch by hand for a more folk art look.
+Also, I didn’t turn under the raw edges on the back since it wasn’t going to unravel.

 Until next time…